How Can You Reduce Your Impact on the Environment?

 7. Students will use items in the reuse and recycle circles to create something new.

 8. Students should use their imagination to create something new.
-Example, they make take a tissue box and make a car or a robot.
+For example, they make take a tissue box and make a car or a robot.

 9. Students will share with the class what they created.